benchislett/Skunkworks/C/Langtons-Ant/README.md

 - - `default: 256`
 - `-y int` is the height of the simulation.
 - - `default: 256`
+- `-o string` is the name of the output image file, and should end in `.bmp`
+- - `default: "output/output.bmp"

 ## TODOs

 - Parameterize the movement pattern
-- Parameterize output file name